allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/README.md

 ### First steps

+&uarr; If you complete all four objectives, your canvas will look something like this.
+Each step has a screenshot of what it would look like in isolation beneath the heading.

 Start by documenting the starter code (starting on line 11) with code comments.
 This will help you get to know the code so you can edit it successfully. **It is also required to document all code (including the starter code) to receive credit for objectives.**

 Be specific in your comments.
 For example, in lines 11-12, say what each variable is going to do in the code that follows.